syammohanmp/CartMart/README.md

-Medma Marketplace
+Cart Mart
 -----------------

-Medma Marketplace will convert your Magento Store to Multivendor Marketplace, which will have a separate vendor / seller section for their Products.
+Cart Mart will convert your Magento Store to Multivendor Marketplace, which will have a separate vendor / seller section for their Products.
 It also has inbuilt reviews and feedback system.

+Cart Mart was the result of a fork of Medma_MarketPlace on Oct 07, 2014.
+At that time, the Medma_MarketPlace was a free opensource extension.

 Features